stormpath/stormpath-documentation/source/errors.rst

 2014
 -------------

-**Error Condition**
+**Error Message**

 **User Message**

 *(Same as above)*

 The specified property value is an invalid reference.

+**Further Information**

 For example, linking to an object that is not allowed to be linked to.
 Also known as a ‘constraint violation’.

 2015
 -------------

-**Error Condition**
+**Error Message**

 **User Message**

 *(Same as above)*

 Unknown property.

+**Further Information**

 For example, trying to set a ‘srname’ property instead of ‘surname’.

 2016
 -------------

-**Error Condition**
+**Error Message**

 **User Message**